 Read other help2002 articles before posting a question;

 help2002 is also used to make official announcements about CITS2002.

 These appear in yellow at the top of the main page.

 Read the help2002 forum at least twice a week.

-Login to help2002 (via the link in its top-left-hand corner)
+Login to help2002 (via the link in its top-right-hand corner)

 and any new articles that you have not read will be clearly identified.